Zorro: Skills and resources

 Zorro specializes in infiltrating heavily guarded enemy structures or territories, espionage, and improvised explosive devices.
-He is also a weapons expert and a master of escape and camouflage.
+He is a weapons expert and a master of escape and camouflage.
 He is also good at deciphering numerous spoken and written languages, facilitating communication with locals regardless of ethnicity or language.
-Zorro is incredibly acrobatic, using his bullwhip as a gymnastic accouterment to swing through gaps between city roofs, and can land from great heights and take a fall.
+Zorro is acrobatic, using his bullwhip as a gymnastic accouterment to swing through gaps between city roofs, and can land from great heights and take a fall.
 Although he is a master swordsman and marksman, he has repeatedly demonstrated his prowess in unarmed combat against multiple opponents.

 In some versions, Zorro keeps a medium-sized dagger tucked in his left boot for emergencies.
 He has used his cape in creative ways as a blind, a trip-mat, and a disarming tool.
 Zorro's boots are also sometimes weighted, as is his hat, which he has thrown, Frisbee-style, as an efficiently substantial warning to enemies.
 He is also a skilled tactician, using mockery to goad his opponents into traps or to irritate them into fighting poorly.

 Zorro is a skilled horseman.
 The name of his jet-black horse has varied through the years.
 In The Curse of Capistrano, it was unnamed.
 In Disney's Zorro television series, the horse gets the name Tornado, which has been kept in many later adaptations.
 In most versions, Zorro keeps Tornado in a secret cave, connected to his hacienda with a system of secret passages and tunnels.